phuang1024/BMusic/docs/tutorials/first.rst

    # For single element properties (like pass index), omit the last argument.
    anim = bmusic.Animator(obj, "location", 0)

 Next, create the AnimKey instance.
-See :ref:`animation` and :class:`bmusic.AnimKey` for more details.
+See :ref:`animkey` and :class:`bmusic.AnimKey` for more details.

 Here, we need to refer to the docs of our Procedure, which we use in the next